 Teaching

 Masters dissertation supervision.
-My experience includes MLitt dissertation supervision on post-secular literature, examining the influence of Tolkien and Le Guin on the contemporary fantasy genre.
+Includes MLitt dissertation supervision on post-secular literature, examining the influence of Tolkien and Le Guin on the contemporary fantasy genre.

 CS4303 Video Games (St Andrews) and AC31009 Games Programming (Dundee).
-Designed and delivered third year and final year Honours lectures on Narratology for Video Games for video game software developers as an invited lecturer at the School of Computer Science at the University of St Andrews in Autumn 2018 and 2019, and at the School of Computing, University of Dundee, Spring 2019.
+Designed and delivered third year and final year Honours lectures on Narratology for Video Games for video game software developers as an invited lecturer at the School of Computer Science at the University of St Andrews, and at the School of Computing, University of Dundee.

 International Summer Programme Lectures, St Andrews and Oxford.
-Lecturer on Jekyll and Hyde for 16-18 year-olds, designing and delivering a lecture series on the global cultural legacy of this story on stage and screen since the nineteenth century, University of St Andrews, July 2017, June 2018, July 2019.
-I also gave these talks as an invited lecturer at Magdalen College, Oxford in August 2018 and August 2019.
+Lecturer on Jekyll and Hyde for 16-18 year-olds, designing and delivering a lecture series on the global cultural legacy of this story on stage and screen since the nineteenth century, University of St Andrews.
+I have also given these talks as an invited lecturer at Magdalen College, Oxford.

 EN4406 Contemporary British Fiction.
-Teaching assistant for final year undergraduate Honours students, University of St Andrews, February 2014 and February 2017.
+Teaching assistant for final year undergraduate Honours students.
 Co-taught seminars on David Mitchell’s works, supervising small groups, generating discussion and providing feedback.

 Research areas

-Dr Rose Harris-Birtill is an Honorary Senior Lecturer in the School of English at the University of St Andrews.
+Dr Rose Harris-Birtill is an Honorary Senior Lecturer in the School of English at the University of St Andrews and Editorial Director of the Open Library of Humanities, a diamond open access academic publisher.
 Her academic monograph, David Mitchell's Post-Secular World: Buddhism, Belief and the Urgency of Compassion (2019, Bloomsbury Academic, 125,000 words) brings together post-secular literary fiction and Buddhist philosophies, investigating the redeployment of Buddhist influences across the complete fictions of author David Mitchell.
 This study also broadens to investigate a wider resurgence of post-secular narrative worlds in contemporary literature, discussing Mitchell’s works alongside those of Michael Ondaatje, Ali Smith, Yann Martel, Will Self and Margaret Atwood.

-Rose’s research interests include contemporary and twentieth-century literatures and poetics, time, globalisation, experimental and visual narratives, digital storytelling, Tibetan Buddhism and diaspora, world literature, global feminisms, literature in performance, speculative fiction, and critical and cultural theory.
+Rose’s research interests include contemporary and twentieth-century literatures and poetics, open acccess publishing, time, globalisation, experimental and visual narratives, digital storytelling, Tibetan Buddhism and diaspora, world literature, global feminisms, literature in performance, speculative fiction, and critical and cultural theory.

 Rose also served as the lead organiser for the David Mitchell Conference 2017, a one-day international conference on the author's works that was held at the University of St Andrews on Saturday 3rd June 2017.
 See the David Mitchell Conference website for full details.